dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 > Setting read, write, and execute for all users and groups on a system is considered an insecure practice.
 Many Linux systems will highlight the file and change the font color to red to warn of the setting while listing directories.

 Imagine a scenario in which we want to grant others the ability to execute a file as the file's owner.
 For this case, there is a special permission called the *setuid bit* that can allow an executable file to be run as the file's owner.
 The *setgid bit* can also be used to allow a file to be run as the assigned group.
 In the case of the file, the object is modified using `chmod` and the **set user ID (SUID)** is configured with the symbolic notation execute bit `s` for the user permission set.
 Such a file might have a permission set like `rws` instead of `rwx`.
 Similarly, the **set group ID (SGID)** is configured in a similar fashion, but an `s` is used on the group portion of the permission set.
 In either case, this allows the executable file to be as the owner or group by anyone on the system without giving them ownership of the object.
 SUIDs and SGIDs files can be helpful to Linux administrators when elevated access is needed for a specific executable.
 We will explore how SUID/SGIDs can be abused to achieve privilege escalation in the next chapter.

+>[!note] Note - Self Group
+>Each time an account or user is created, a corresponding default group using the account name is also created.
+If an account `daniel` is created, a group named `daniel` is also created and the user is automatically assigned to their like-named group.
 ### User System
 Linux users are created and modified by a system administrator using the `useradd` and `usermod` commands.
 Users are usually assigned a folder of the same name under the `/home` directory where they are the default owners.
 As mentioned earlier, they are also assigned into a group of the same username, but they can also be added to other groups.
 You might recall that in activities from earlier chapters we demonstrated adding a user to the `sudo` group using the `usermod` command.
 Users have many special features within the Linux operating system.